FSUInnovationHub/covid-central/README.md

 The form will redirect the user to the next page depending on their input.

-For example, if a user says they're feeling sad and they want to be shown the facts then we will tailor their page so they can primarily see the number of recovered patients.
+For example, if a user says they're feeling **anxious** and they want to be shown **the stats** then we will show them the number of recovered patients primarily.

-At the bottom of the users tailored results there will be a reset button that will take the user back to the launch page.
+At the bottom of the user's tailored results there will be a reset button that will take them back to the launch page.

 ## The Data